 - Tapfiliate – is a popular affiliate marketing software that I’ve used in the past, and honestly I loved it.
 It’s definitely a more sophisticated marketing software, but it also comes with a price ($149/month for pro features).
 If affiliate marketing is your primary marketing strategy for your subscription, investing in a tool like Tapfiliate might be worth it, but for my business, using a plugin that directly integrated with my membership plugin AND my website branding just made more sense!

 So those are the primary tools to run my subscription-based business.
 There are a few other advanced tools I use as part of my marketing, but they definitely aren't essential!
-If you’ve been thinking about starting your own subscription-based business, check out this post for 12 subscription ideas for online business owners and join the free 5 day challenge to creating your recurring revenue idea below!
+If you’ve been thinking about starting your own subscription-based business, check out this post for 12 subscription ideas for online business owners and download your subscription creation roadmap below!